greenelab/deep-review/all-sections.md

 the embedding is learned from a subset of prediction tasks (e.g. activity assays for individual proteins) and only one to ten labeled examples are provided as training data on a new task.
-On Tox21 targets, even when trained with _one_ task-specific active compound and _one_ inactive compound, the model is able generalize reasonably well because it has learned an informative embedding function from the related tasks.
+On Tox21 targets, even when trained with _one_ task-specific active compound and _one_ inactive compound, the model is able to generalize reasonably well because it has learned an informative embedding function from the related tasks.
 Random forests, which cannot take advantage of the related training tasks, trained in the same setting are only slightly better